 Kellogg Community College’s Industrial Trades Department is home to the College’s Industrial Trades programs, which feature several associate degree and certificate programs.
-Click through the links below for information about each program or download our Industrial Trades Programs Schedule.
+Click through the links below for information about each program or download our Industrial Trades Programs Catalog.

 - Industrial Electricity & Electronics

 - Industrial Heating, Ventilation, Air Conditioning and Refrigeration (HVAC-R)

 - Industrial Machining Technology